Canada Fly Drive Holidays

 Driving in Eastern Canada

-Eastern Canada is the portion of Canada which sits on the Atlantic Ocean.
+Eastern Canada is the portion of Canada that sits on the Atlantic Ocean.
 It covers some incredibly varied regions, from the province of Ontario on the shores of one of America's Great Lakes to the Maritime Provinces like Nova Scotia and Prince Edward Island.
-Eastern Canada is home to the country's largest city, Toronto, as well as its capital, Ottawa.
+Eastern Canada is home to cosmopolitan cities like the country's largest city, Toronto, as well as its capital, Ottawa.
 The most famous attraction here is Niagara Falls.

 How to drive in Canada

 Generally, driving in Canada is stress-free and the roads are excellent.
 But like anywhere else, you’ll sometimes experience traffic and congestion (though we usually don't mind when it’s a “bear-jam”.)
-Just remember that although it's a treat to see wildlife crossing the road, those bears, deer, elk and moose are wild animals.
+Sightings of wildlife whilst on Canada driving holidays is common, but remember that although it's a treat to see wildlife crossing the road, those bears, deer, elk and moose are wild animals.
 Don’t get too close when you stop for a snap, keep an eye out for warning signs and drive slowly through wildlife crossing areas to avoid dangerous collisions.

 Speed limits and fuel stops